High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for

 Our apodized ppKTP crystal is 27.5 mm long with a poling period of 46.5 $\mu$m.
 The profile has a FWHM apodization length of 14.6 mm.
 For a 0.6 nm pump FWHM bandwidth, the crystal is designed to produce signal and idler photons with bandwidths of 1.69 nm and 1.78 nm, respectively, with a Schmidt number of 1.0016.
 By generating a Schmidt number close to one, we ensure that the generated photons are indistinguishable and spectrally pure for high fidelity networking operations.
 The design simulation can be viewed at \href{https://app.spdcalc.org/#/?panels=W3sidHlwZSI6ImpvaW50LXNwZWN0cnVtIiwic2V0dGluZ3MiOnsiZW5hYmxlTG9nU2NhbGUiOmZhbHNlLCJoaWdobGlnaHRaZXJvyRZheGlzVMZVV2F2ZWxlbmd0aCIsImF1dG9VcGRhdGUiOnRydWV9fSzJflBhbmVsTG9hZGVyznt9fV0

 We collect the light using 15 cm lenses into a collimated beam, which is then focused into a commercial GRIN fiber coupler using a 40 cm lens.
 We fold both lens systems using $99.99\%$ reflectivity dielectric folding mirrors.
 We align the entire system with a 1550 nm alignment beam that is made collinear with the 775 nm pump beam using a dichroic mirror.
 These systems are designed to provide a high collection efficiency to enable secure quantum networking protocols.
 After collecting the photons into fiber, we efficiently detect them using in-house fabricated superconducting nanowire single-photon detectors (SNSPDs).
 The SNSPDs include a Bragg reflector and anti-reflective (AR) coating optimized for high efficiency detection at 1550 nm \cite{reddy_superconducting_2020}.
 These detectors are large in area and relatively slow, with a high jitter of ($223 \pm 2$) ps FWHM and a dead time of $(309 \pm 6)$ ns.
+The jitter reduces our wavelength resolution during JSI measurements to approximately 0.1 nm.
 We measured the system detection efficiency (SDE) of the four detectors to be $(93.4 \pm 0.5) \%$, $(96.3 \pm 0.5) \%$, $(92.8 \pm 0.5) \%$, $(93.4 \pm 0.5) \%$ \cite{reddy_broadband_2022}.